csorianot/godmc_wiki/Process-methylation-data.md

     ./04b-methylation_adjustment1.sh

 This will parallelise across `$nthreads` (which was set in your `config` file).
 For 100 samples of related individuals and using 16 cores this analysis took about 2 hours.
 It is faster for unrelated samples.
-See the last section on this page for instructions on how to parallelise this analysis across multiple nodes on a cluster.
+See [here](https://github.com/MRCIEU/godmc/wiki/Running-script-4b-and-4d-on-a-cluster) for instructions on how to parallelise this analysis across multiple nodes on a cluster.

 In order to perform steps 3 and 4, run: